Country Information

 • Christmas Day

 Belgium provides subsidized health care.
-Private insurance is also available.
+Private insurance can also be purchased.

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.